 Additionally, the Church believes that “the bodies of the faithful departed … through Baptism have become temples of the Holy Spirit” and they act “as instruments and vessels” through which “the Spirit has carried out so many good works.”
 They thus deserve “piety and respect.”

-Throughout history the Catholic Church’s stance on cremation has never been favourable, however, the Vatican makes clear that there are “valid sanitary, economic and social” reasons for cremation.
+Throughout history the Catholic Church’s stance on cremation has never been favorable, however, the Vatican makes clear that there are “valid sanitary, economic and social” reasons for cremation.
 It adds that “cremation, in and of itself, objectively negates neither the Christian doctrine of the soul’s immortality nor that of the resurrection of the body.”

 In 1963, the Vatican said cremation is not "opposed per se to the Christian religion” and the new instructions state that Sacraments and funeral rites will no longer “be denied to those who have asked that they be cremated, under the condition that this choice has not been made through ‘a denial of Christian dogmas, the animosity of a secret society, or hatred of the Catholic religion and the Church.”